nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_encounters.md

 ```
 {% endraw %}

 {% include important.html content="AngularJS tags (e.g ng-repeat) are present merely to indicate to a developer the structure of the table content.
-Presence of these tags are not intended to imply use of any specific technology." %}

-{% include codepen.html slug-hash="rrNKWb" %}

-{% include tip.html content="Please see [CodePen](https://codepen.io/gpconnect/pen/rrNKWb) for example of using AngularJS to generate table content" %}
+Presence of these tags are not intended to imply use of any specific technology." %} {% include tip.html content="Please see [CodePen](https://codepen.io/gpconnect/pen/rrNKWb) for example of using AngularJS to generate table content" %}